Automattic/studio/README.md

 Studio is an open source project that welcomes all contributions.
 If you spot a bug or the feature you need is missing, open an issue or propose a Pull Request to implement it.

 - Reporting bugs: Open an issue in the repository.
-- Ideas or feature Requests: Open an issue in the repository.
+- Ideas or feature requests: Open an issue in the repository.
 - Code contributions: See the sections below.

 ### Start development